Alzheimer's Documentary Series

 All right, let's get it moving.

-(rock and roll music) ♪ If everybody had an ocean ♪ ♪ Across the USA ♪ >>Come on.
+(upbeat music) ♪ If everybody had an ocean ♪ Across the U.S.A. ♪ Then everybody'd >>Come on.

 (humming) Come on, Sophie.

->>Will you guys get in and go?
+(birds chirp) >>Well, you guys get in and go.

 >>All right.

->>Okay, I love 'ya.
+>>Okay, I love ya.

->>Here we go.
+>>There we go.

->>Here you go, don't spend it all in one place.
+>>There you go, don't spend it all in one place.

-(Mark laughing) >>So what do people hear when they get a dementia diagnosis?
+(engine humming) >>So what do people hear when they get a dementia diagnosis?

-They hear, "Sadly, go home and get your affairs in order."
+They hear, sadly, "Go home and get your affairs in order."

 And nobody talks about the good quality of life in between.

->>I normally go get the feed for the chickens, and I get their straw and whatever.
+>>I normally go get the feed for the chickens and I get their straw and whatever.

-I have little odds and ends of errands, and like today, taking the UPS boxes back to be returned for Brenda.
+I have little odds and ends of errands and like today, taking the UPS boxes back to be returned for Brenda.

-Oh, I forgot something, my packages.
+(birds chirp) Oh, I forgot something.

 I got dementia, you know?

-Now I'm on the right path, except for somebody's not heeling right.
+Except for somebody's not heeling right.

-Do you wanna go up front?
+(laughs) Yeah, thank you, do you wanna go up front?

 >>Yep, we're gonna go up front.